 Las Vegas, Nevada is well known as the city that never sleeps.
 Driving down the strip at night, it becomes abundantly clear why Sin City has that moniker.
-However, if you spent any more than a few days in Vegas, you’ll probably find yourself wanting to see something other than traffic, lights and enormous buildings.
-Taking a day to refresh yourself in nature is something that helps the mind any time, but especially in a city like Las Vegas.
+However, if you spent any more than a few days in las Vegas, you’ll probably find yourself wanting to see something other than traffic, lights and enormous buildings.
+Taking a day to refresh yourself in nature is something that helps the mind any time, but especially after spending any amount of time on the Las Vegas strip.

-Here we list out our top five destinations to take a day trip out of the city to explore nature.
-All of these are well known by locals, but as a visitor to a new city, this list may be just what you’re looking for to get away from the bright lights and loud sounds for the day.
+Here we list out our top natural attractions to take a day trip out of the city to explore some of the world’s natural wonders instead.
+All of these are well known by locals, but as a visitor to Las Vegas, this list may be just what you’re looking for to get away from the bright lights and loud sounds for the day.

 5. Hoover Dam / Lake Mead Recreation Area